 This land is the site of remarkable events that have shaped the Virginia wine industry and the foundations of this nation.
-Welcome to our story.
+We welcome you to our story.

 Convinced by Benjamin Franklin and under the sponsorship of Thomas Jefferson’s merchant friend John Adams, on September 2nd, 1773 an Italian viticulturist from Tuscany named Filippo Mazzei (or Philip Mazzei) set off to Virginia with European vines.
 Mazzei was headed to Augusta County, where the Virginia Legislature had promised him land.
 En route, Mazzei and Adams stopped at Monticello, where Thomas Jefferson convinced Mazzei to become his neighbor and gave Mazzei 193 acres south of Monticello - part of our present day land.
 The following year Mazzei purchased an additional 281 acre tract of land from Edward Carter.
 Mazzei built himself a house which he called Colle, and put his men to work clearing the land and planting vines.
 References